Herbal treatment of sunburns

 The natural treatment for sunburns is intended to use natural remedies for first degree burns or minor second degree burns.

-Phytotherapy: Herbal remedies for sunburns
+Phytotherapy: medicinal plants preparations for sunburns

 Phytotherapy in the treatment of sunburns is based on using a number of medicinal plants whose primary objective is: